gngrninja/NinjaBotCore/README.md

 This project has been an awesome way for me to learn C#, feel free to toss in a pull request if there's a better way to do something!

+Updates will be coming for Dragonflight!
+Stay tuned.

 ## Getting Started
 (note)
 Blizzard has recently changed their API a bit.
 I am re-working NinjaBot accordingly.